LaurenceWarne/libro-finito/README.md

 * `read-completed-hook` called when a book has been finished

 In the configuration above, some special collections have been marked as not `lazy`, which means the service will create them on startup if it detects they do not exist, as opposed to the default which is creating them as soon as a book is added to them via a hook.

+The special collections enabled by default are those defined in the above snippet - so `My Books`, `Currently Reading`, `Read` and `Favourites`.